gioui/giouiorg/content/doc/architecture.md

 ## Custom Layout

 Sometimes the builtin layouts are not sufficient.
 To create a custom layout for widgets there are special functions and structures to manipulate layout.Context.
-In general, layouting code performs the following steps for each sub-widget:
+In general, layout code performs the following steps for each sub-widget:

 * Use `op.Save`.
 * Set `layout.Context.Constraints`.